Roflcoffel/Bookmark-Tool/README.md

  	bookmark remove 1

-increase a value of bookmark
+increase a value of a bookmark

 	bookmark inc 1

+change the value of a bookmark

+	bookmark edit 1:4

+### NOTE
+When doing an edit, the id comes first then the value.